Spanish court blocks Catalan independence move

 In a televised address Wednesday, Puigdemont insisted that while others said the vote was illegal, Catalonia would follow "a democratic way" that should be respected.

-He also criticized Spain's King Felipe for failing to heal the country's divisions, saying the monarch -- who gave his own televised statement Tuesday in which he firmly backed the central government -- had missed an opportunity to arbitrate in the dispute.
+He also criticized King Felipe for failing to heal the country's divisions, saying the monarch -- who gave his own televised statement Tuesday in which he firmly backed the central government -- had missed an opportunity to arbitrate in the dispute.

 The Spanish government in turn said it "strongly rejects the accusations" Puigdemont directed at the King.
 "These accusations show that Mr. Puigdemont not only is against the law, but also is outside reality," the government said.